 Roasted butternut squash soup is delicious on its own.
 However, you may want to add a little pizazz to make it extra elegant.
 I topped mine with fresh herbs and the tiniest pinch of nutmeg to really drive home those flavors.

 You can top this soup with roasted pepitas, sauteed spinach or kale.
 Try a dollop of Greek yogurt, or even some crumbled bacon or pan-fried cubed pancetta if you'd like.

 As I said, this roasted butternut squash soup is a great make-ahead soup if you are preparing this for Thanksgiving.
-I would even go as far as to say it’s better the next day.
-If you are making ahead, store the soup in an air-tight container in the refrigerator.
-Then, heat on the stove the next day.
+I would even go as far as to say it's better the next day.
+If you are making ahead, store the soup in an air-tight container in the refrigerator up to four days.
+When it comes to to reheat, heat on the stove the next day.

 - 3 lb butternut squash (cubed)

 - 4 garlic cloves

 - 2 tbsp fresh sage (finely chopped)

 - 1/2 tbsp kosher salt

 - 1 tbsp vegetable oil (or preferred oil)